cleaniquecoders/laravel-expiry/README.md

 ## Coding Style

 `cleaniquecoders/laravel-expiry` follows the PSR-2 coding standard and the PSR-4 autoloading standard.

-You may use PHP CS Fixer in order to keep things standardised.
-PHP CS Fixer configuration can be found in `.php_cs`.

 ## License